Domain wall interpretation of the PTA signal confronting black hole overproduction: DW interpretation

-where we approximated $g_{*,s}=g_{*}$.
-The presence of extra number $\Delta N_{\rm eff}$ of relativistic degrees of freedom at BBN and CMB would change the expansion rate of the universe and impact the CMB data or the abundance of light elements \cite{Pitrou:2018cgg,Dvorkin:2022jyg}.
-In App.~\ref{app:BBN}, we show that relics with energy fraction $\alpha_{\rm DW}$ contribute to the number of relativistic degrees of freedom by:
+\underline{BBN prior} --- The presence of extra number $\Delta N_{\rm eff}$ of relativistic degrees of freedom (DoFs) at BBN and CMB would change the expansion rate of the universe and impact the CMB data or the abundance of light elements \cite{Pitrou:2018cgg,Dvorkin:2022jyg}.
+In \cite{Gouttenoire:2023gbn}, we show that DW network contribute to the number of relativistic DoFs as:

-We must distinguish two scenarios.
-If DW annihilate into a secluded sector, then Eq.~\eqref{eq:Delta_Neff_bound_DW} applies for all $T_{\rm ann}$.
-Instead if DW annihilate dominantly into Standard Model (SM) degrees of freedom, then Eq.~\eqref{eq:Delta_Neff_bound_DW} relaxes for $T_{\rm ann} \gtrsim 1~\rm MeV$ \cite{Hasegawa:2019jsa}.
-Another bounds from the possibility for DWs to dominate the energy budget of the universe.
-In this case the universe starts expanding as $a\propto t^2$ \cite{Vilenkin:2000jqa} and it is uncertain if DWs can efficiently annihilate in such a rapidly expanding universe.
-To be conservative, we impose that DW must disappear before dominating the universe: